vinaydhegde/testdriven-site/_posts/2017-05-11-02-part1-docker-config.markdown

 >
 ```

-Make sure to remove the `print` statement.
+Make sure to remove the `print` statement before moving on.